Ryanawhite1995/Netflix-Clone/README.md

 # Netflix-Clone
 A simple Netflix clone that plays trailers from Youtube

+## Things I Learned
+* How to Create a React App from the command line
+* How to utilize requests from Youtube/TMDB APIs
+* How to use useState/useEffect in React

 ## Open With
 Follow this link to access the final project netflix-clone-59b6e.web.app